 Deep in the heart of Ku-Ring-Gai Chase National Park on Cowan Creek is Refuge Bay.
 Across the head of the bay are cliffs over which flows a creek, tumbling into a pool on the beach before entering Cowan Creek.
 This secluded little corner of Paradise is a popular place for launches to anchor and enjoy a picnic lunch.
 There is nothing better on a hot day after a swim than to take a cold water shower under the waterfall.
 Access is by boat or on foot.
 Topham walking track winds its way through open woodland to the escarpment overlooking Cowan Water, in Ku-ring-gai Chase National Park, and leads to the top of the escarpment overlooking Refuge Bay.

-Everyone visits the top of the falls but very few venture down to the bottom where you can have a swim in the cold water right up close to where it hits the pool after its 187 metre fall.
+Wentworth Falls is in the Blue Mountains and not Sydney, but because it can visited on a day visit from Sydney, it gets a mention here.
+Everyone visits the top of the falls but not many venture down to the bottom where you can have a swim in the cold water right up close to where it hits the pool after its 187 metre fall.
 The cliffside track down from the top provides one of the most memorable views of the Jamison Valley, making it one of the Blue Mountain's best vantage points.
 The walk down to the lower falls is quite steep and the last section involves a series of near-vertical caged ladders, but to gaze up at the constant boring of the water as it plummets from the falls onto the rocky floor below is worth all the effort.
 To get an idea of the actual height of the falls, the section in the photo above is the lower section of the photo below..